-The Directors consider that in preparing the Financial Statements, the Company has applied appropriate accounting policies, prudent judgments and estimates and all International Accounting Standards as adopted by the Institute of Chartered Accountants of Bangladesh (ICAB).
+The Directors consider that in preparing the Financial Statements, the Company has applied appropriate accounting policies, prudent judgments and estimates and all International Accounting Standards as adopted by the

+Financial Reporting Council (FRC).
 In preparing financial statements, information has been obtained from the books of accounts, which have been maintained properly as required by the applicable rules and regulations.